ariane-emory/aelisp/doc/gc-planning.md

 - eval.h/c: many methods will need a GC param.
 - list.h/c: many methods will need a GC param.
 - plist.h/c: many methods will need a GC param.
+- tesc.c: obiously many tests will need to be re-formulated.
 - All core files.

 Unused files - not presently in use and being ignored for now: